JackOman69/cursor_riper_memory_bank/final_rules.md

 2. **Type Hierarchy**: Establish a clear hierarchy of node types
 3. **Relationship Semantics**: Define clear semantics for relationship types
 4. **Incremental Building**: Build the graph incrementally as the project evolves
+5. **Batch Operations**: Use batch operations when adding multiple related nodes and edges to improve efficiency
-5. **Regular Queries**: Use graph queries to gain insights about the project structure
+6. **Regular Queries**: Use graph queries to gain insights about the project structure
-6. **Documentation Integration**: Link graph nodes to relevant documentation
+7. **Documentation Integration**: Link graph nodes to relevant documentation
-7. **Requirement Tracing**: Use the graph to trace requirements to implementations
+8. **Requirement Tracing**: Use the graph to trace requirements to implementations

 ## Context Tracking Protocol